The Neighbors: Income

 ancestry (5.3%), and residents who report Sub-Saharan African roots

 (4.7%), and some of the residents are also of Cuban

 ancestry (1.3%).
 In addition, 28.9% of the residents of this neighborhood were

 The languages spoken by people in this neighborhood are diverse.
 These are

 tabulated as the languages people preferentially speak when they are

 The most common language spoken in the John West Rd / La Prada Dr

-neighborhood is English, spoken by 57.5% of households.
-Other important languages spoken here include Spanish, Vietnamese and South Asian languages.
+neighborhood is Spanish, spoken by 46.6% of households.
+Other important languages spoken here include English, Vietnamese and South Asian languages.